pierresh/flightphp-skeleton/README.md

 ## Going further
 Once the first APIs have been set up, it is possible to extend its capabilities by installing additional packages.
 I recommend the following 2:
-1. Add email sending with PHPMailer (I recomment [this approach](https://github.com/mikecao/flight/issues/386#issuecomment-494993998))
+1. Add email sending with PHPMailer (I recommend [this approach](https://github.com/mikecao/flight/issues/386#issuecomment-494993998))
 2. Add [Monolog](https://github.com/Seldaek/monolog) for logging

 ### :heart: Like it? :heart: